 Duplex Ultrasound Screening

 Duplex Ultrasound is a very useful, non-invasive tool we use to see the blood flow in the arteries and veins of your limbs, neck or other body parts.
-During this test a handheld device, called an ultrasound transducer, is placed on your body and passed back and forth over the area to be examined.
-A computer converts sound waves into a images representing the blood flow and structure of your arteries and veins.
+During this test, a handheld device, called an ultrasound transducer, is placed on your body and passed back and forth over the area to be examined.
+A computer converts sound waves into an image representing the blood flow and structure of your arteries and veins.
 These results of this test could show whether a blood vessel is blocked.
 The results also could help show the severity of Peripheral Artery Disease.

 Blood tests are a quick and easy way to determine a tremendous amount of information about your health.
 When you have a routine physical a blood test is usually ordered.
 Most commonly, patients think of blood tests for Diabetes and High Cholesterol, both of which are important factors that can impact your vascular health.
 In addition to these, there are many other things blood test could reveal that allows for early detection or prevention of disease.